nbchn/online-ml-scoring-kafka/README.md

         - in.topic
         - out.topic
 model:
-    Python object that implements a '.predict(pd.Dataframe)' method.
-preprocessing:
-    Function executed before applying prediction function.
+    Instance of class that inherits from GenericModel.
+GenericModel has two methods:
+        - Contructor
-    Takes raw data from topic as input and should return a pd.Dataframe.
+        - Execute function that takes raw data as input and returns an iterator over results.
-postprocessing:
-    Function executed after applying prediction function.
-    Takes output of prediction function as input and should return proper object to be published to out.topic.
 ```

 ## Example: